-Search Search that covers host, network and group objects.
-Add Adds an "empty" static route.
+Search that covers host, network and group objects.
+Adds an "empty" static route.
 An added route (sending of a command) is effective only if its fields Destination network (host, network or group object) and Interface have been entered.
-Delete Deletes one or several selected routes.
+Deletes one or several selected routes.
 Use the keys Ctrl/Shift + Delete to delete several routes.
-Applu Sends the configuration of the static routes.